Julien Alfred: Biography

 Alfred was born in the south Castries community of Ciceron.
 Her father died when she was 12 years old.
 She attended Leon Hess Comprehensive Secondary School in Saint Lucia (2013–2015) and St. Catherine High School in Jamaica (2015–2018).
 She then pursued a bachelor's degree in Youth & Community Studies at the University of Texas in the United States, combining academic studies and athletics.

 Alfred was a Central American and Caribbean U15 champion in 2015.
-Both that year and in 2017, she was recognised as Saint Lucia’s Junior Sportswoman of the Year.
+Both that year and in 2017, she was recognised as Saint Lucia's Junior Sportswoman of the Year.
 As a junior athlete, she was the Commonwealth Youth Games 100 m champion in 2017, when the Games were held in Nassau, Bahamas.
-She also captured silver in the 2018 Youth Olympic Games in Buenos Aires, Argentina behind Nigeria’s Rosemary Chukwuma.
+She also captured silver in the 2018 Youth Olympic Games in Buenos Aires, Argentina behind Nigeria's Rosemary Chukwuma.

-2022
+2022: NCAA Division I and Caribbean Games champion

 In 2022, Alfred had the all-time best NCAA performance in the 60 m at the NCAA Division I Indoor Championships, running a fast 7.04 s in the heats.
 Then at the age of 21, she became one of the top 30 fastest women ever.
-Her run of 10.81 s (+1.7 m/s) in preliminaries of the women’s 100 m at the Big 12 Conference Championships in Lubbock, Texas on 14 May was a Saint Lucia national and championship record.
+Her run of 10.81 s (+1.7 m/s) in preliminaries of the women's 100 m at the Big 12 Conference Championships in Lubbock, Texas on 14 May was a Saint Lucia national and championship record.
 It also marked her as the fastest woman ever from the Organisation of Eastern Caribbean States.
 At the time, only six Caribbean women had ever run faster, and in the NACAC region 17.
 The same month, she ran a wind-aided 10.80 s (+2.2 m/s) at the NCAA West Preliminary Round - the fastest time ever recorded under any conditions at the event.
 She won the 2022 NCAA Division I 100 m title in 11.02 s (+0.2 m/s) the day after her 21st birthday, completing an unbeaten collegiate season in that event.
 Running for the University of Texas, she became the first track athlete from Saint Lucia to win a Division I championship, and just the second Saint Lucian overall, after high jumper Jeanelle Scheper.
 She next went on to win her event at the inaugural Caribbean Games in Les Abymes, Guadeloupe in a time of 11.07 seconds (−0.2 m/s).